• Welcome

 All these prayers, for a silly-ole dress.

 Then it happened.
-Four different women, whom I’ve never met before, walk by at different times and make a comment to me.
+Four women, whom I’ve never met before, walk past me at different times while I’m staring at the dress and comment to me.
 Each one encouraged me to get it.
 Then I said to Cecilia, it needs some alteration, so I probably shouldn’t get it.
 And a minute later the store tailor standing nearby said, “I could do this for you tonight.”

 God wants to amaze us in the ordinary.